-2.1.9 Noise
+2.1.11 Noise

 Noise is generated by various operational and possible construction activities.
-Machinery like generators, machinery, vehicles and harvesters cause elevated noise levels that may result in hearing impairment after long term exposure.
+Machinery like generators, vehicles and harvesters cause elevated noise levels that may result in hearing impairment after long term exposure.
 Activities are generally remote from receptors other than the Proponent, his employees and their families residing on the farm.
-The nature of the noise is related mainly to the ongoing operation (for maintenance records) and mechanical maintenance typically on a farm.
+The nature of the noise is related mainly to the ongoing operations and maintenance.